 DAY ONE – Santiago de Compostela to Viveiro

 Day one on the Costa Verde Express kicks off with a bang, in the emblematic Hotel Parador de los Reyes Católicos in Santiago de Compostela.
-One warm welcome from the staff, obligatory awkward handshakes between fellow passengers and a bag drop later, we set off the explore the city with a local guide.
+One warm welcome from the staff, obligatory awkward handshakes between fellow passengers, and a bag drop later, we set off the explore the city with a local guide.

-Our dropped-off bags have safely made it into our cabins, which we have a short window to expect before reaching our first stop: Viveiro.
+The combination of gray skies and gray buildings makes Viveiro rather underwhelming, despite our guides’ best efforts.
 After a short excursion, it’s back on the train for our first meal.
 We have both our meal and our first night in the station of Viveiro, aboard the train.

 TIP | Come a day early and spend a night in the Hotel Parador de los Reyes.
 This will ensure you have ample time to properly explore the lively city of Santiago de Compostela.